Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 **Critical Fields**:
 - `text`: Main content field - cannot be empty
 - `document`: Source information - cannot be empty
-- `codes`: Required for code-based analyses - must be a list of strings
+- `codes`: Required for code-based analyses - must be a list of strings if used

 **Important Notes**:
 - Lists (like `codes` and `data_group`) must be proper Python lists, not strings that look like lists